premkumargrk/SenseRoute/README.md

-🚏 SenseRoute
+#🚏 SenseRoute
- -> An IoT-Powered Ecosystem for Safe Navigation and Transport Detection
+ ### -An IoT-Powered Ecosystem for Safe Navigation and Transport Detection

+ ---
 🚶‍♂️ IoT-Based Assistive Devices for the Visually Impaired SenseRoute enhances the navigation, safety, and independence of visually impaired individuals, especially in public transportation environments, through a set of integrated IoT-based assistive devices.

-📦 System Overview
+##📦 System Overview
+---

 The system consists of three core components working together to provide real-time situational awareness and transport information:

 🦯 Smart Cane